delynchoong/fabric-eventhub-avro-publisher-cpp/README.md

 # C++ Avro Publisher for Azure Event Hubs

+This C++ application generates simulated stock-ticker events, serializes each event as an Apache Avro Object Container File, and publishes it to Azure Event Hubs using Microsoft Entra authentication.

-The sample intentionally keeps the implementation in one source file:
+The implementation is contained in one source file:
 [`eventhub_avro_publisher.cpp`](eventhub_avro_publisher.cpp).

 ## Message format